Last Modified:

 Mirage amps are very popular due in part to their lost cost versus power out.
 You see a number of these on the used market as a result.
 Personally, I'd steer clear of the early models as some of the final transistors used in them are no longer available and/or expensive.
 So, don't buy a used one from anyone without actually seeing it work through a wattmeter into a dummy load.

 Later production models are wired for compatibility with their RC-1 remote control.
 MFJ publishes instructions on how to modify early models to use the RC-1.
 If you purchase one of these field-modified units, and you do not have the RC-1, the amp will not work even though the on light is lit.
 It is easy to rewire the amp to original specs, or to build your own RC-1.
-If you do not have a manual, here is where you can get one.
-Schematics are not included in on line documents, but you can e-mail Mirage and request one.
+Schematics are not included in on line documents, but you can email Mirage and request one.

 Mirage amps, and most other brands, have much lower driver requirements than base amps.
 An Icom IC-706 will easily over drive any current commercial V/U mobile amp.
 What's more, most mobile transceivers exhibit a power over shoot on key down.
 This short duration spike can be as much as 150 watts, even if the transceiver is set for a low SSB output level.
 Thus, a relay control line is a must as outlined above.

 Mobile single sideband V/U operation has a small but dedicated following, due in part the Icom IC-7000 (left), and other relatively low cost all-mode transceivers.
-Even without elaborate beam antenna setups, it is possible to talk over distances unheard of with simplex FM.
+Even without elaborate beam antenna setups, it is possible to talk over distances unheard of with simplex FM, especially when there is a band opening.
+Here is a site which predicts VHF openings based on ARPS data, and can be a great tool if you're into VHF DXing.

 It is not uncommon to work over distances of 100 miles with just 50 watts, and a vertical.
-Add the aforementioned 300 watt amplifier by Mirage, and an M-Squared squalo, horizontal loop antenna, and 200 miles isn't uncommon in open country.
+Add the aforementioned 160 watt amplifier by Mirage, a horizontal loop antenna, and 200 miles isn't uncommon in open country.
 Stack a pair of halos, and you have a formidable roamer!
 If you're interested in roamer operation, I suggest you look into one of the publications the ARRL has on this type of VHF operation.

 The right photo is my Honda Ridgeline.
-The HF antenna is a Scorpion 680, the 6 meter halo is an M-Squared, and the V/U antenna is a Larsen NMO2/70BK.
+The HF antenna is a Scorpion 680, the 6 meter halo is an M-Squared, and the V/U antennas are Larsen NMO2/70BKs (one not shown attached to an Icom IC-208H).
 The combination gives me all-mode operation from 80 meters through 70 cm.

 There are still a few autopatches dotted throughout the country, but with the popularity of cell phones, their days are numbered.
 Nonetheless, most V/U transceivers have touch tone microphones as standard equipment.
 Nowadays, they are most often used to access mega linked repeaters.
 It is also a prerequisite for using VoIP in its various forms.

-If you own an Icom IC-7000, be aware the supplied HM151 mic will not do live TouchTones®.
+If you own an Icom IC-7000/7100, be aware the supplied HM151 mic will not do live TouchTones®.
 Instead, you have to preprogram the codes into memory, and there are only four.
 If you need live TouchTones®, you could opt for the standard touch tone mic.
-Or, if you're adept at building minor accessories, you might look here Pipo Pads.
-They have models to suit just about any need.

 Most of the repeater and linking equipment are owned by individuals with amateur radio clubs a close second.
 All of this equipment, and the time and expense needed to keep them running is not an inexpensive proposition.
 If you use any facility on a regular basis, you need to help support it.
 When I was traveling extensively I paid dues to five different clubs so I could use their repeaters.